zeuslawyer/vectordb_ondisk_experiments/README.md

 1. Set the `DB_PATH` and the `TABLE_NAME` constants in the `./ui/api-server.js` file to match the lancedb setup.

-2. Run `pnpm ui:start` to start both the API server and UI server.
+2. Run `pnpm run start:ui` to start both the API server and UI server.
 This will:

    - Start the API server on port 8888 to serve LanceDB data
    - Start the Vite dev server on port 8880 to serve the UI